 Ann Arbor’s Comprehensive Land Use Plan, Zoning, and Historic Districts

-As of 2024, Ann Arbor is in the midst of revising its Comprehensive Land Use Plan (CLUP), which happens every couple of decades.
+In March 2026, Ann Arbor’s City Council adopted a new Comprehensive Land Use Plan (CLUP).
 The new plan is intended to guide development through 2050.
-The CLUP forms the basis for subsequent rezoning.
+The CLUP forms the basis for subsequent citywide rezoning.

 Historic preservation is an important part of land use planning.
-Ann Arbor’s extant plan, drafted in 2009, contains an entire section on historic preservation and models appropriate acknowledgement and support for historic districts and preservation.
+Ann Arbor’s previous plan, drafted in 2009, contained an entire section on historic preservation and modeled appropriate acknowledgement and support for historic districts and preservation.
 The new draft plan does not.

 The AAPA is advocating for historic preservation best practices in the plan, drawing from national preservation authorities and benchmarking of peer cities.
-We hope you will use the resources below to learn more about the CLUP, historic preservation best practices, and the AAPA's input to the Planning Commission (Planning Commission is the author of the Plan; City Council may approve or reject it, requesting revisions).
+We hope you will use the resources below to learn more about the CLUP, historic preservation best practices, and the AAPA's input to the Planning Commission, which both authors the plan and, after City Council adopts it, develops corresponding zoning.
 You are invited to use these resources to inform your own advocacy activities such as submitting comments to and/or speaking at Planning Commission and/or City Council meetings.

 Resources